 If you don’t want it printed or broadcasted, DON’T SAY IT!

-Say it in 20 seconds or less! ( Preferably 15 seconds or less.)
+Say it in 20 seconds or less. ( Preferably less.)

 Don’t ever try to take an interview “off the record”.